-When it comes to picking a cat litter, we sure are spoilt for choice right?
-With so many different products out there, how do you pick the best one for your household?
+With so many different cat litter products out there, how do you pick the best one for your household?
 Well depending on your preference, crystal cat litter could be the perfect fit for you and your fur baby.

 It’s dust free, lightweight, inexpensive and, is made up of silica gel.
 What’s silica gel you ask?
 I’ll explain that in detail below shortly.